Originally written: 3/14/2011; last update: 7/6/2018

 If rEFInd can't read a refind_linux.conf file, it attempts to generate a root= option for the kernel based on /etc/fstab (on the same partition as the kernel) or partition type codes.
 This process can succeed, particularly if your installation does not use a separate /boot partition.
 If your installation uses a separate /boot partition or requires unusual kernel options, though, this approach will likely fail and you'll have to create a refind_linux.conf file (or pass options manually) to boot.

 When rEFInd is launched, it creates a display similar to the one shown here:

 Ideally, rEFInd requires little maintenance.
-Because it auto-detects boot loaders, you shouldn't need to adjust it when you install a new OS, provided the new OS installs its EFI boot files in a reasonable location.
-If you use GRUB or ELILO to boot your Linux kernel, rEFInd requires no maintenance when you upgrade your kernels; however, you (or your distribution's scripts) must update your GRUB Legacy, GRUB 2, or ELILO configuration when you update your kernel.
-If you rely on semi-automatic detection of your Linux kernels with EFI stub loader support, you need only place them appropriately, as described earlier, for rEFInd to detect your kernel upgrades.
-If you create your own rEFInd boot stanzas that boot a Linux kernel with EFI stub loader support, though, you'll have to maintain those entries manually, much as you would with custom GRUB or ELILO entries.
+Because it auto-detects boot loaders, you shouldn't need to adjust it when you install a new OS, provided the new OS installs its EFI boot files in a reasonable location. rEFInd normally requires no maintenance when you upgrade your kernels; however, you (or your distribution's scripts) must update your follow-on boot loader's configuration when you update your kernel.
+If you rely on semi-automatic detection of your Linux kernels with EFI stub loader support, rEFInd should detect your kernel upgrades.
+If you create your own rEFInd boot stanzas that boot a Linux kernel with EFI stub loader support, though, you'll have to maintain those entries manually, much as you would with custom GRUB, SYSLINUX, or ELILO entries.

 Return to "Managing EFI Boot Loaders for Linux" main page